-- provide you with an understanding of the main views, arguments and positions of major philosophers in the Western tradition. - introduce you to some of the central theories, problems and arguments concerning topics within core areas of general philosophy (for example, meaning, mind, value, truth, knowledge, existence). - introduce you to the philosophical study of particular areas of human practice and inquiry (for example, science, mathematics, religion, art, and politics).

-- enable you to engage with issues and ideas at the cutting-edge of contemporary research in philosophy and another subject. - allow you to appreciate the bearing of your studies in philosophy on the other subject you are studying, and the bearing of your studies in that subject in turn on philosophy. - encourage you to think critically, develop the ability to learn independently and remain receptive to fresh ideas and approaches. - ensure that you develop the skills and abilities required for further study and/or your future career path.
+- provide you with an understanding of the main views, arguments and positions of major philosophers in the Western tradition. - introduce you to some of the central theories, problems and arguments concerning topics within core areas of general philosophy (for example, meaning, mind, value, truth, knowledge, existence). - introduce you to the philosophical study of particular areas of human practice and inquiry (for example, science, mathematics, religion, art, and politics). - enable you to engage with issues and ideas at the cutting-edge of contemporary philosophical research. - encourage you to think critically, develop the ability to learn independently and remain receptive to fresh ideas and approaches. - ensure that you develop the skills and abilities required for further study and/or your future career path.